DaveMielke/NBP/b2g/doc/QuickStart/main.rst

 Unpacking the Box
 =================

-In the top layer you will find the wall charger, a short and a long USB charging cable, and ear buds.
+In the top layer you will find the wall charger, a three-foot long USB charging cable, and ear buds.
 When you lift this layer up, you will find the |product name| wedged within a protective foam layer for shipping.
 There are gaps in the foam along the middle of the front and back edges of the |product name| so that your fingers can reach in to pull the |product name| up and out of the foam packing.
 Try to reach under the |product name| on both sides, and not to squeeze the unit, when removing it from the packing.